-2. Development approvals shall be contingent upon an agreement to dedicate the planned road network, as identified through the tertiary planning and/or Block Plan processes.
-The network of local and primary road rights-of-way shall be conveyed to the municipality as a condition of approval of draft plan of subdivision, and at the time of plan registration.
-Alternatively, the City may, in the Subdivision Agreement, permit private roads designed and built to City standards with a public easement that conveys the road to the City, at no cost, any time in the future as the City deems necessary."
+Development west of Highway 27 to Highway 50 shall, as part of its' initial development application process, proceed by way of draft plan of subdivision/condominium approval in accordance with the Planning Act, or alternatively, to Council's satisfaction, via a development agreement providing for the construction and conveyance of the road allowance to the City.
+Development approvals shall be contingent upon an agreement to dedicate the planned road network, as identified through the subdivision planning and/or Block Plan processes.
+The network of local and primary road rights-of-way shall be conveyed to the municipality as a condition of approval of draft plan of subdivision, and at the time of plan registration."